Auckland

 The course emphasises the development of valuable transferable skills such as confidence, communication, effective body language, teamwork, self-reflection, and creative problem-solving.
 Drama at this level offers students the chance to grow as performers and collaborators while gaining a deeper understanding of themselves and others through creative expression.

-Earth and Space Science is a core science subject where students will develop an understanding of fundamental astronomical and geological concepts.
+Earth and Space Science is a core science subject where students will develop an understanding of fundamental geological and astronomical concepts.
 The course includes concepts on planetary system formation, astronomical cycles and the effects of these on planet earth.
 We will investigate how the earth’s different spheres interact and how the dynamics of these are altered by an environmental issue.
 Students will learn to apply knowledge of earth and space ideas to help explain aspects of the natural world.
+There will be a $60 course contribution for workbooks and materials to conduct experiments.

 This course challenges students to develop their ability to use language skillfully and to interpret it effectively while exploring a range of modern and classic literature.
+Unit 1 is a study of poetry in a specific context (Parihaka, Dawn Raids, etc), with an essay as the assessment task at the end.
+Students then move on to creative and persuasive writing for their writing folio, with a focus on accuracy as well as ideas development.
+Finally, for the external, students will study either Macbeth or Romeo & Juliet by William Shakespeare.
 Students will develop their ability to write confidently in a variety of styles and for different audiences.
 This course will also support student achievement in the NCEA Literacy Co-Requisite Assessment Activity as required.

 This course is aimed at our highest achieving English scholars who have shown a strong aptitude and passion for the subject.
 A wide range of classic and modern literature will be studied.
 The course will focus on extending reading, writing, and critical thinking skills.
 This is an invite only course which begins to build the skills needed to be successful in English Scholarship in the future.